Video Link: https://vimeo.com/290612854

 When working together, they are a winning team.

-Let’s take a look the benefits that both testosterone and growth hormone can deliver:
+Let’s take a look at the benefits that both testosterone and growth hormone can deliver:

 - A massive boost in your energy levels.
 This alone would make the treatments worthwhile

-- See your muscle magically start to awaken, strengthen and grow again.
+- See your muscle magically start to awaken, strengthen, and grow again.
 Both testosterone and growth hormone feed the muscle tissue and cells.
-A diminishing of these two hormones as you grow older plays a huge role in muscle weakness.
+A diminishing of these two hormones as you become older plays a huge role in muscle weakness.
 But TRT and growth hormone replacement will reverse these trends

 - Shed the pounds.
 Among Aging's many unwanted gifts is the ability to accumulate fat, especially around your midsection.
 Again, as with your weakened muscles, the same two culprits of low testosterone and growth hormone levels are responsible for this as well